-The camera is not activated even when the power switch is set to <ON>.
+The camera is not activated even when the power switch is set to < ON>.

-- Make sure the battery is inserted properly in the camera (2). - Make sure the card slot cover is closed (2). - Charge the battery ( ).
+- Make sure the card slot cover is closed (2).

-The access lamp still lights or blinks even when the power switch is set to < OFF >.
+The access lamp still lights or blinks even when the power switch is set to <OFF>.

 If the power is turned off while an image is being recorded to the card, the access lamp will remain on or continue to blink for a few seconds.
 When the image recording is complete, the power will turn off automatically.